ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

   jargon)
 * can change print quotas
 * can login to all servers
-* have sudo access (root privileges) on the print server
 * can edit shared staff files such as `User_Info` and `motd` (message of the day on public servers)
 * can edit the [[wiki|doc staff/docs]] and are expected to help maintain it